One-Way Reversible and Quantum Finite Automata with Advice: From Randomized Advice to Quantum Advice

-To complete the proof of Proposition \ref{closure-of-1QFA/Qn}, we still need to prove Lemma \ref{error-prob-reduction}.
-The proof of the lemma is based on a technique of {\em parallel repetition} of the same quantum computation, and Lemma \ref{measure-reduction} actually helps make the parallel repetition technique applicable.
-For completeness, we include the proof of the lemma although it involves a standard ``majority vote'' argument.
+Hereafter, we will prove Lemma \ref{error-prob-reduction}.
+The proof of the lemma is based on a technique of {\em parallel repetition} of the same quantum computation, and Lemma \ref{measure-reduction} essentially helps make this technique applicable.